 The purpose of this page is to have a go-to place for local residents to get information quickly about the happenings, and those further away to see what is available!
 It is truly a wonderful place to live as well as to visit.

-If you have a craving for food, of course you can shop at Super Save or the Dollar Store or a gas station.
-Super Save has a wonderful lunch/dinner take-out counter.
-The Sheetz on Route 11 has been wonderful to have locally.
 But the two places you might not think of are the airport, where you can enjoy watching the planes come in and out, or Karis in Mt.
-Sidney for a nice homemade meal on Thursday, Friday, and Saturday for $5.
+Sidney for a nice truly homemade meal on Thursday, Friday, and Saturday for $5.50.
 Karis also has some wonderful desserts and herb teas.
 It’s a nice cafe to meet for a ladies’ day out!
 Then, of course, the ladies peruse all the donated items for sale!

 Yes, there IS a bus that comes to Weyers Cave.
 In fact, there are two.
 One goes north to JMU and swings by Dayton and Bridgewater and then back to the stop at Blue Ridge Community College.
 The other goes south to Staunton and you can transfer on it to get to Waynesboro.
-The good news is that it is only fifty cents, and free if you are students or faculty.
-The bad news is that in order to park near the only bus stop in Weyers Cave, you must have a student or faculty sticker from Blue Ridge on your car.
-(No kidding!)
-But you can park in front of the Criminal Justice Center and hike over to the bus stop.
-It’s about a quarter of a mile.
+It is that it is only fifty cents, and free if you are student or faculty.

 The bus drivers are super and let you out anywhere along the route, and will even pick you up at a different place along the route if you call ahead.
 Buses leave every hour on the hour starting at 7 am and the last bus leaves BRCC at 8 pm Monday through Thursday.
 If there is someone at Blue Ridge that needs the bus at 9 pm, it will make another run!
 (The busdriver eats from 7 to 8 pm, so no bus service then.)
 Friday buses leave BRCC from 7 am to 5 pm and no bus service on Saturday or Sunday.
 PLEASE CALL CATS Mountain Bus Service at 800-305-0077 to check out these times and service before you ride.